British bookmakers odds on to unlock U.S. sports after legal ruling

 “We continue to work with a number of leading U.S. partners ... to develop mutual opportunities and view the U.S. as a significant opportunity for growth in a newly regulating market,” a GVC spokesman said in an email on Tuesday.

-GVC, which already has state licenses in New Jersey, Nevada and Delaware and is working with U.S.-listed casino and resorts operator MGM (MGM.N), said it was “very well-placed” to benefit from the U.S. ruling.
+GVC, which already has state licenses in New Jersey, Nevada and Delaware and is working with U.S.-listed casino and resorts operator MGM, said it was “very well-placed” to benefit from the U.S. ruling.

 Shares in GVC, which acquired Ladbrokes for close to 4 billion pounds ($5.4 billion) late last year, and other British bookmakers have been weighed down by uncertainty over a review to decide the new top stake for slot machines.